sobotav/CaCurveAnalysis/README.md

 inputParams.windowAgonistAddition   = [200,300];        % time window for the agonist addition effect
 ```

-The results of the analysis are saved in the `results` matrix for each fluorescence curve.
-The order of the saved parameters is contained in the variable `resultsLabel`:
+The results are saved in the `results` matrix for each fluorescence curve.
+The order of the saved parameters is described in the variable `resultsLabel`:
 ```
 AUC
 Ca increase